fp-cybrilla/fp-cybrilla.github.io/content/mf-transactions/order-states.md

 ## Order States

-While FP supports different types of orders - fresh purchase, additional purchase, redemption, switch, etc - which have different workflows, the states that each type of order goes through - from order creation to order processing - is the same.
+While FP supports different types of orders - fresh purchase, additional purchase, redemption, switch, etc - which have different workflows, the states that each type of order goes through - from order created to order successfully processed by the gateway - is the same.
 <br><br>
 The definition of each order state is mentioned below -
 <br><br>